gamestabled/OoT3D_Randomizer/README.md

 The randomizer will ensure a glitchless path through the seed will exist, but the randomizer will not prevent the use of glitches for those players who enjoy that sort of thing, though we offer no guarantees that all glitches will have identical behavior to the original game.
 Glitchless can still mean that clever or unintuitive strategies may be required involving the use of things like Hover Boots, the Hookshot, or other items that may not have been as important in the original game.

 Each major dungeon will earn you a random Spiritual Stone or Medallion once completed.
-The particular dungeons where these can be found, as well as other relevant dungeon information can be viewed by pressing Select, and using the L or R button to move between pages.
+The particular dungeons where these can be found, as well as other relevant dungeon information and the current seed hash can be viewed by pressing Select, and using the L or R button to move between pages.

 As a service to the player in this very long game, various tedious elements of the game have been removed or sped up, and more convenience tweaks are planned for the future.
 Some of these changes can be customized when creating your seed.